 After doing a lot of research - too much, considering my other obligations - I settled on a Vixen ED 115S.
 This is a fine doublet telescope that shows very little false color when in focus (so little that it passes as an apochromat), gathers substantially more light than a 100mm telescope, is versatile at F 7.7, and remarkably light at just over 10 pounds.
 For some reason, it seems to be quite rare.

-The telescope is decidedly not cheap, however, though it does ship with second-rate accessories that nevertheless can only be purchases as accessories when buying from TeleVue or Takahashi.
+The telescope is decidedly not cheap, however, though it does ship with second-rate accessories that nevertheless can only be purchased as accessories when buying from TeleVue or Takahashi.
 To my astonishment, I found the Vixen with a heap of top-rate add-on accessories - tube rings, greatly upgraded focuser, handle, etc. - for sale at an incredible price on Astromart, in used but like-new condition.
 I pulled the trigger, and the telescope arrived just a week or so later.

 For more than two weeks after the telescope arrived, the clouds and rain would not relent.
 I suppose that's good; coronaviruses apparently do not spread as easily in humid weather.
 And certainly fewer people went outside.
 Still it was frustrating, especially as I increasingly worried about navigating my building and touching the germs on every surface.
 Hauling telescopes through the building increasingly seemed like a perilous prospect.